 The primary focus of our Industrial Design program is ensuring that our graduates are completely industry-ready, able to think strategically and provide innovative design solutions in a commercial context.
-The course promotes an awareness of the place of design in society and its effect on people, the environment and the economy, and provides students with the ability to work independently or collaboratively.
+The program promotes an awareness of the place of design in society and its effect on people, the environment and the economy, and provides students with the ability to work independently or collaboratively.

 You will be required to undertake 10 weeks of industry placement, which encourages professional development and often leads to projects for the final year of the program and, in some instances, direct employment upon graduation.
 Additionally, our graduates are eligible for professional membership of the Design Institute of Australia – the professional body representing designers in Australia.

 If you didn't quite get the required ATAR, you can apply for entry into one of our undergraduate degrees with a interview that shows your personal aptitude, design skills and creativity.

 Entry by Interview, means your personal aptitude, professional experience, and educational qualifications are taken into consideration supported by a portfolio of works to showcase your creative work.
 After applicants have applied for the Bachelor of Industrial Design, they are required to book an interview.

 - 22 & 23 August 2022